Zelig

 Director: Woody Allen.
 Cast: Woody Allen, Mia Farrow, Ellen Garrison, Stephanie Farrow, Sol Lomita.
 Screenplay: Woody Allen.

 The curse of filmmakers as consistently ingenious as Woody Allen is that when they make low-scale, easy charmers like Zelig, you can't help but wish they had gone a little further.
-In truth, Zelig, at a mere 79 minutes, probably exists at the precise length at which its laughs are still reliable but the central gimmick—that Leonard Zelig, played by Allen, was a now-forgotten media sensation of the 1920s and 1930s who popped up in a whole swath of landmark curtural events—does not yet wear thin.
-Zelig's seeming omnipresence in circumstances ranging from the Yankees' dugout (batting behind Gehrig) to affluent parties attended by the Fitzgeralds to, perhaps most memorably, a Nazi rally, is further complicated by what the fake-documentary perspective of the film names a "medical phenomenon," by which Zelig, "The Human Chameleon," begins to register physically the defining ethnic or outward characteristics of whomever he is closest to in a room.
-Thus we are also treated to scrumptious eye-candy ploys like Allen made up as a Chinese restuaranteur, or a scat trumpet-player in a Harlem nightclub, though the narrator comments that experiments between Zelig and women or animal companions yielded no similar effects.
-Perhaps Woody Allen in drag was too much for us to hope for; or, more likely, too much for us to stand.
+In truth, Zelig, at a mere 79 minutes, probably exists at the precise length at which its laughs are still reliable but without wearing thin the central gimmick: namely, that Leonard Zelig, played by Allen, was a now-forgotten media sensation of the 1920s and 1930s who popped up in a whole swath of landmark cultural events.
+Zelig's milquetoast mug arises in environments ranging from the Yankees' dugout (batting behind Gehrig) to affluent parties attended by the Fitzgeralds to, perhaps most memorably, a Nazi rally.
+Such omnipresence is further complicated by what the fake-documentary perspective of the film calls a "medical phenomenon" by which Zelig, "The Human Chameleon," physically registers the defining ethnic or outward characteristics of whomever he is closest to in a room.
+Thus we are also treated to scrumptious eye-candy ploys like Allen made up as a Chinese restauranteur, or a scat trumpet-player in a Harlem nightclub, though the narrator comments that Zelig's tested proximity to women or to animals has yielded no similar effects.
+Perhaps Woody Allen in drag was too much for us to hope for or, more likely, too much for us to stand.

-In any event, this slender outing—the only other primary character is Mia Farrow's Dr. Eudora Fletcher, who is determined to prove that Zelig's condition is psychical, not morphological, and thus wins an audience with Freud and other "contemporaries"—is kept as nimbly and lively as one of Forrest Gump's champion ping-pong balls, especially since Allen's superimpositions of himself into archival footage are consistently wittier and less obvious than the scenarios in which Gumpmeister Robert Zemeckis placed his own picaresque.
-It also bears mentioning that none of Allen's gags, not even the climactic Hitler rally (which is uproarious), smacks of the kind of bad taste of Forrest Gump's cheeky appearance at George Wallace's one-man effort to keep the University of Alabama segregated.
-And the technical wizardry of Zelig extends far beyond the jerry-rigging required to make Zelig believably "historic"; the brilliant cinematographer Gordon Willis (he of the Godfather trilogy) finally and deservedly copped his first Oscar nomination for his uncanny simulation of silent-era flickery black and white film exposure.
-The photography alone makes Zelig a great treat to watch, as well as further proof that Allen's humor and pop accessibility, particularly in projects like this, belies an incredibly sophisticated craftsmanship in even the technical aspects of his films.
+Zelig's only other primary character is Mia Farrow's Dr. Eudora Fletcher, who is determined to prove that Zelig's condition is a habitus of mind not body, thus winning her an audience with Freud and other "contemporaries."
+Slender though it is, this amusing and suggestive film remains as nimble and lively as one of Forrest Gump's champion ping-pong balls, especially since Allen's superimpositions of himself into archival footage are consistently wittier and less obvious than those in Gump's more belabored and maudlin pop picaresque a decade later.
+It also bears mentioning that none of Allen's gags, not even the climactic Hitler rally (which is uproarious), emanates the bad taste of, say, Forrest's cheeky appearance at George Wallace's one-man effort to keep the University of Alabama segregated.
+And the technical wizardry of Zelig extends far beyond the jerry-rigging required to make Zelig believably "historic."
+The brilliant cinematographer Gordon Willis (sorcerer of the Godfather trilogy, and Allen's accomplice from Annie Hall to The Purple Rose of Cairo) finally and deservedly copped his first Oscar nomination for his uncanny simulation of flickery, silent-era frame rates and film exposure.
+The photography alone makes Zelig a great treat to watch, offering further proof that Allen's gag-based humor and tonal accessibility, particularly in projects like this, belies an often understated but considerable craftsmanship in the technical aspects of his films.

 Academy Award Nominations: